mcomella/github-issue-pr-linker/README.md

 ![Screenshot of Issue PR Linker](docs/im/issue-to-pr.png)

 To use it, each PRs' title must include the issues they affect.
 Issues should be formatted as `#xyz`.
 For example, a PR with the title, `Closes #123: Update readme.` will create a link from issue `#123` to the PR and vice versa.

-For more information, see [the user guide.][docs]
+This add-on will be effective for teams that are strict about their PR title formatting.
+For issue linking on arbitrary repositories, see the [GitHub Issue Hoister][hoister].

+It is **highly recommended** to use a GitHub Personal Access Token to increase rate limits.
+Otherwise, the add-on may wait to link issues under some conditions.
+See [the user guide][docs] for more information.

 ### Alternatives
 [GitHub Issue Hoister][hoister]: this web browser add-on copies links to the top of the page that eventually link from an issue to PR and vice versa.
 For example, GitHub provides links in their issues such as "mcomella added a commit that referenced this issue".
 This link will link to a commit that, if part of a PR, will link to the PR associated with the issue.

-If the PR title format is followed, the Issue PR Linker is simpler -- it just works and takes a single click to go from issue to PR -- but is less frequently updated and operates on a subset of PRs (due to rate limits).
+In addition to the trade-offs mentioned above, if the PR title format is followed, the Issue PR Linker is simpler -- it just works and takes a single click to go from issue to PR -- but is less frequently updated and operates on a subset of PRs (due to rate limits).
 The Issue Hoister is more complex but is more up-to-date.
-The required formatting for the Issue PR Linker makes it effective for teams that are strict about their PR title formats while the Issue Hoister is more useful for arbitrary GitHub repositories.

 ## Development
 Install the typescript compiler (through `npm`) and run with: